andreacfm/Redis-Cache-Extension/README.md

     * The general counter (missed, hits) for the cache instance itself are not updated

 * *idletime*:
   Not supported.
-Any passed value will ne ignored.
+Any passed value will be ignored.
 Timespan is fully supported.